(813) 289-1200 Give

 Step 2

-When a person passes away, Lions Eye Institute receives a referral from the hospital, an organ procurement organization (OPO), or another partner.
-The Donor Services team is responsible for speaking with donor families and coordinating with the Recovery Team and our hospital partners.
+With deep care and respect for our tissue donor families, Lions World Vision Institute collaborates with numerous partners to ensure the donor’s gift is handled with integrity and purpose.
+After receiving a referral, our Donor Operations team is responsible for speaking with donor families and coordinating with the Tissue Recovery Team and our hospital, medical examiner, and funeral home partners.
 The entire recovery process must take place within the first 24 hours after the time of death.
-Often, our Donor Services Coordinators are often the first people that a family will talk to after losing their loved one.
+Often, our coordinators are the first people that a family will talk to after losing their loved one.

 Step 3

-Our Ocular and Tissue Recovery team is responsible for the actual removal and preservation of donor tissue.
-Recovery technicians will travel to where the donor is, perform a physical evaluation, take a blood sample, create a sterile field, and recover and preserve the tissue for processing.
+Our highly trained Ocular and Tissue Recovery team is responsible for the removal and preservation of donor tissue, handling each gift with care and precision, and in a timely manner.
 Our Recovery Technicians treat donors with absolute respect to honor their sight-saving and life-altering gift of tissue donation.

 Step 4

-Our Donor Eligibility team is tasked with reviewing the medical records and social history of our donors.
-Ultimately, they decide whether tissue is safe for transplant or if it needs to be deferred.
-When we recover, process, and distribute human tissue, we are responsible for the health and safety of the transplant patient as it relates to that tissue.
-It is important that we ensure that there are no signs of communicable diseases that could be passed on to the recipient.
+As required by federal law, our Donor Eligibility team reviews the medical records and social history of our donors, which ensures tissue is safe and suitable for transplant.
+When we recover, process, and distribute tissue, we are responsible for the health and safety of the tissue being transplanted into the recipient.

 Step 5